unitynet-dk/ansible-apache-modsecurity/README.md

-# ansible-apache-modsecurity

-Install and configure Apache mod_security2 module.

-Ansible Role: apache-modsecurity
+# Ansible Role: apache-modsecurity

 Ansible Role to install and configure Apache mod_security2 in Ubuntu, Debian or Red Hat based distributions.

-Requirements
+# Requirements

 None.

-Role Variables
+# Role Variables

 Most common variables are listed below, the (mostly) immutable ones are in defaults/main.yml and the recommended settings are in var/main.yml, this last file would be the one to edit.
 There are also a couple of templates for the modsecurity.conf file, a minimal one and a recommended by mod_security itself.